zenml-io/zenml/docs/book/component-gallery/model-deployers/bentoml.md

 ## When to use it?

-BentoML is an open source framework for machine learning model serving. it can be used to serve to deploy models locally, in a cloud environment, or on a Kubernetes environment.

-You should use the BentoML Model Deployer:
+You should use the BentoML Model Deployer to:

-* Standarize the way you deploy your models to production withing your organization.
+* Standarize the way you deploy your models to production within your organization.

 * if you are looking to deploy your models in a simple way, while you are still able to transform your model into a production ready solution when that time comes.

-If you are looking to deploy your models in a more complex producation grade dedicated ways, you can take a look to one of the other [Model Deployer Flavors](./model-deployers.md#model-deployers-flavors) available in ZenML (e.g. Seldon Core, KServe, etc.)
+If you are looking to deploy your models with other kubernetes based solutions, you can take a look to one of the other
+[Model Deployer Flavors](./model-deployers.md#model-deployers-flavors)
+available in ZenML (e.g. Seldon Core, KServe, etc.)